 Are you worried about the impact that smartphones, tablets and other handheld devices are having on your child?
 Has family time and homework been affected by your child mindlessly jumping for their smartphone or tablet every time it rings, sings or vibrates?

-The good news is that you’re not alone.
+The good news is that you’re not alone in worrying about your child’s tech time.
 Since 2011, usage of smartphones and tablets among young users has increased threefold, according to Common Sense Media, a San Francisco based non-profit that analyses the effects of technology on children.

 How does it work?